 Courses combine intensive speech therapy with outdoor pursuits to develop confidence and the ability to manage stammering.

 There are two courses: The Blockbuster course (for children aged 10-12) and The Teens Challenge (for young people aged 13-17).
-Both look at developing strategies for controlling stammers as they arise, as well as problem solving and self-help skills.
+Both courses aim to build a strong positive memory of stammering.
+With opportunity to explore what helps and build flexible thinking and self-help skills.

 What happens on a course?